wouterdebie/locast2tuner/README.md

 # Usage
 For usage options, please run `locast2tuner -h`.
+# Quickstart guides for Plex and Emby
+Detailed instructions are available for integrating `locast2tuner` with both [Plex](docs/01_plex.md) and [Emby](docs/02_emby.md).
+Make sure to check out the detailed configuration below.
 # Configuration
 `locast2tuner` parameters can be specified as either command line arguments or in a [TOML](https://github.com/toml-lang/toml) configuration file that can be specified using the `--config` argument.